 1972 - On 20 April Ne Win and 20 of his army colleagues resign their military posts and form a civilian government.

 1974 - On 3 January a new constitution transfers power from the Revolutionary Council to a single-party People's Assembly composed of Ne Win and the other former military leaders within the BSPP.
 The country's name is changed from Burma to the Socialist Republic of the Union of Burma.
 Ne Win becomes president and prime minister.
 On 11 December, after food shortages have provoked riots, the regime declares martial law.

 1976 - Following an unsuccessful coup attempt, Ne Win dismisses the army's increasingly popular commander-in-chief and has him imprisoned for his alleged involvement in the plot.

-1981 - Towards the end of the year, Ne Win unexpectedly relinquishes the presidency to San Yu, a retired general, but continues to wield power as the chairman of the BSPP.
+1981 - Towards the end of the year, Ne Win unexpectedly relinquishes the presidency to San Yu, a retired general.
+However, Ne Win continues to wield power as the chairman of the BSPP.

 1983 - Ne Win orders another purge of the armed forces, with all senior intelligence officers being dismissed.
 The new chief of military intelligence, Khin Nyunt, is hand-picked by Ne Win.

-Over the following years Ne Win will continue to oversee the promotion of key military officers.
+Over the following years Ne Win continues to supervise the promotion of key military officers.
 Saw Maung, a future leader of the country, is made commander-in-chief of the armed forces in 1985.
 Than Shwe, a more significant future leader and Ne Win's real successor, is promoted to deputy commander-in-chief and deputy defence minister.